harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 This community is for harm reduction and educational purposes only.
 This is not the place to figure out how to break the law.
 This includes, but not limited to:

-* Discussing the process or how to obtain AAS/drugs/etc.
+* Discussing the process or how to obtain AAS/drugs/etc

 * Discussion of regional legality of AAS

-* Prices of AAS/drugs/etc. (nothing lawful comes of this - we're not here to discuss prices)
+* Prices of AAS/drugs/etc. (nothing lawful comes of this.
+We're not here to discuss prices)

 * Instruction of obtaining/sending cryptocurrencies (even if it's not for illicit activities)

+* Discussing technical means that could be used to circumvent existing legislation, *e.g.* stealth, Mac Address modification, VPNs, DarkNet, Tails, Tor onion routing, encryption, *etc.*  (even if it's not for illicit activities)

 * How to place a money order